COVID-19: PM Modi indicates longer lockdown, asks CMs to come up with blueprint

 "I request you all to share with me by 15th May, a broad strategy on how each one of you would want to deal with the lockdown regime in your particular state.
 I want states to make a blueprint on how to deal with various nuances during and after the gradual easing of the lockdown," PM Modi said.

-Modi asserted that social distancing was the biggest weapon to fight coronavirus till "we do not find a vaccine or a solution", and said, "we must understand that the world has fundamentally changed post COVID-19.
+Modi asserted that social distancing was the biggest weapon to fight coronavirus till "we do not find a vaccine or a solution", and said, "We must understand that the world has fundamentally changed post COVID-19.
 Now the world will be pre-Corona, post-Corona just like the case of the world wars.
 And this would entail significant changes in how we function...We must all plan for the new reality."

 The 54-day nationwide lockdown since March 25 to contain the spread of coronavirus is scheduled to end on May 17.